rohit00712/CTF-Writeups/TryHackMe/Pickle Rick/README.md

 # Ingredients 2 & 3

-In our current directory there is a clue.txt file which can tell as about other ingredients.
+In our current directory, there is a clue.txt file that can tell us about other ingredients.
 Let's open it.

 ![App Screenshot](https://github.com/rohit00712/CTF-Writeups/blob/main/TryHackMe/Pickle%20Rick/images/11.PNG)

 Ah, so we know that the other ingredient is also in the file system!
 We don't know what it's called, so we can't do a find, unfortunately.
-I took a guess that it'd be in the user folder and happened to be right:
+I guessed that it'd be in the user folder and happened to be right:

 `ls -al /home/rick`

 ![App Screenshot](https://github.com/rohit00712/CTF-Writeups/blob/main/TryHackMe/Pickle%20Rick/images/12.PNG)

 We have found the second ingredient.
-As we try to read the file of the second ingredient but the cat , nano, more etc command is disable.
+As we try to read the file of the second ingredient but the cat, nano, more, etc command is disabled.

 But there is a command `less` we can use. which is not restricted to use.